Brand Names: Banzel

 - kidney disease (or if you are on dialysis); or

-- a history of depression, mental illness, or suicidal thoughts or actions.
+- depression, mental illness, or suicidal thoughts or actions.

 Rufinamide should not be given to a child younger than 1 year old.